The 11 Best Vietnamese Restaurants in Budapest

 A sleek dining space, trilingual menus, and a prime downtown location aren't usually hallmarks of Budapest's modest, mom-and-pop Vietnamese restaurants.
 Not so with Quán Nón.
 The standout dish here is the bun cha, a northern Vietnamese staple of grilled pork patties paired with rice vermicelli and the sweet-sour nước chấm dressing.
 The pork arrives perfectly marinated and with splotches of char from the grill.

 Oriental Soup House is a hopping Vietnamese restaurant in Újlipótváros, a residential neighborhood a bit outside the city center.
-As soon as you enter, you'll notice the Asian cooks scurrying behind the open kitchen, always a good sign for a Vietnamese restaurant.
-The menu features 11 types of soups, of which the traditional beef pho (pho bo) sporting a gleaming, flavorful broth is among the best I've had in Budapest, especially if you get it with thinly sliced tenderloins that quickly cook through in the steaming broth.
+An army of Asian cooks stands behind the open kitchen, preparing one of the eleven types of soups, of which the traditional beef pho (pho bo) is the best I've had in Budapest with a gleaming, flavorful, steaming broth in which flot thinly sliced cuts of tenderloin.

 Hanoi Xua is an unpretentious Vietnamese restaurant in Budapest best known for its extensive soup selections and above-average fried rice dishes.
 The place occupies the ground floor of a residential apartment building in the outer part of District 9, once a seedy neighborhood but now rapidly transforming thanks to moneyed international medical students at the nearby Semmelweis University.